Agoric/documentation/main/distributed-programming.md

 # Agoric JavaScript Programming Extensions

 Agoric's platform lets you write secure smart contracts in JavaScript.
 The platform itself is mainly written in JavaScript.
 However, we've made several Agoric-specific additions to general JavaScript programming that you should know about and understand before programming on the platform.
 Some are *concepts*, others are *Agoric library additions*, and some are at the *syntax level*.
+All changes at the language level are in process to become official standards.

 Extensions covered in this document are:
-- **[Vats](#vats)**: Objects and functions In the same JavaScript vat can communicate synchronously.
+- **[Vats](#vats)**: Objects and functions in the same JavaScript vat can communicate synchronously.
 Communication with objects outside the vat can only be done asynchronously.